X16Community/faq/faq.md

 There is no official GUI planned.
 Support routines for GEOS are present in ROM, but at this point, no one has a working GEOS desktop or application suite.

 ## Is there an emulator?

-Yes, you can download it from via the Downloads section of this site or try the web-based emulator from the home page!
+Yes, you can download it from via the [Official Software](https://cx16forum.com/forum/viewforum.php?f=30) section of this site or try the web-based emulator from the home page!

 ## Is there a software library webpage?

-Yes, just click [here](https://cx16forum.com) to get started!
+Yes, just click [here](https://cx16forum.com/forum/viewforum.php?f=29) to get started!

 ## What is the correct short-name for the Commander X16?